ping-payments/ping_python_sdk/doc/api_resources/merchant.md

 Gets and returns an object of all the merchants from a specific tenant

 You need to create an Tenant-object with a tenant_id as a parameter to access the get_merchant()-function.
+You can also send in an environment parameter if you wish to test your code towards a "sandbox" environment but the default value is "production".
 If the tenant_id exists, the function will return an object containing a list of all merchants under that specific tenant_id and a status_code of 200.
 Otherwise the status_code will be 422 and no merchants are returned.

 ```python
 def get_merchant(self)